ghostunnel/ghostunnel/docs/SPIFFE-WORKLOAD-API.md

 -------------------

 The identity of the peer, i.e. the [SPIFFE ID](https://github.com/spiffe/spiffe/blob/master/standards/SPIFFE-ID.md), is embedded as a URI SAN on the
 X509-SVID.
-Accordingly, the existing `--verify-uri-san` and `--allow-uri-san` flags can be used to authorize the peer:
+Accordingly, the existing `--verify-uri` and `--allow-uri` flags can be used to authorize the peer:

 As a server: